Why Do We Fall Ill? for Class 9

 2. These components cannot cause the disease itself but are enough to trigger the immune response.

-1. When a vaccine is administered, the immune system recognizes the foreign components and generates an immune response.
+1. When a vaccine is administered, the immune system recognises the foreign components and generates an immune response.

 2. Immune cells are activated to produce antibodies and immune memory cells.